-Chase Ultimate Rewards points are a flexible, transferable points currency earned by using Chase Ultimate Rewards points-earning credit cards like the Sapphire Reserve or the Ink Business Preferred.
+Chase Ultimate Rewards points are a flexible, transferable points currency earned by using Chase Ultimate Rewards points-earning credit cards like the Chase Sapphire Reserve® or the Ink Business Preferred® Credit Card.

 In Part 1 of this series, I discussed the fundamentals of Chase Ultimate Rewards points, as well as how to use your Ultimate Rewards account effectively.

-Part 2 will give an overview of each of the Chase Ultimate Rewards’ airline and hotel transfer partners to help you know where your UR points might be best used.
+In this guide, you’ll get an overview of each of the Chase Ultimate Rewards airline and hotel transfer partners to help you know where your Ultimate Rewards points might be best used.

 What You Need to Know About

-Generally speaking, transferring Ultimate Rewards points to a travel partner returns the best value for your UR points.
+Generally speaking, transferring Ultimate Rewards points to a travel partner returns the best value for your Ultimate Rewards points.
 However, not all transfer partners are equally as valuable so it’s important to understand the differences.

 Chase Ultimate Rewards Airline Partners

 - KLM/Flying Blue,

 - Aer Lingus,

 Your Chase Ultimate Rewards points will transfer 1:1 to all of these airline partners.
 So, 5k Ultimate Rewards points equal 5k miles or points in the airline partner to which you transfer your points.